Utterly Voice icon image Utterly Voice

 In the settings, you can configure whether it scrolls up or down, the number of ticks, and the scroll period.
 You can also create multiple automatic scrolling commands, each configured with different values.

-You can click anywhere on the screen by saying "mouse position", two numbers, and "click".
+You can click anywhere on the screen by saying "mouse position", two numbers, and "left".
 Try the following:

 1. Say "mouse position".
 Vertical lines appear on the screen, where each line has a label showing the pixel distance from the left edge of the display (the x coordinates).
 A line is shown for every 100 pixels.
 There are also green crosshair lines showing where your mouse is currently.